-We measure the cost of equity compensation to our employees and independent directors based on the estimated grant-date fair value of the award and recognize the expense over the vesting period.
-We use the Black-Scholes option pricing model to compute the fair value of the awards of equity instruments.
+We measure the cost of equity compensation to our employees based on the estimated grant-date fair value of the award and recognize the expense over the vesting period.
+We use the Black-Scholes option pricing model to compute the fair value of the awards of options.
 The Black-Scholes model requires the use of highly subjective assumptions in the computation.
 Changes in these assumptions can cause significant fluctuations in the fair value of the option award.
+Our independent directors receive annual grants of stock, the values of which are measured by the mean price of our stock on the day of grant.